matrix-org/matrix-rust-sdk/crates/matrix-sdk-sql/README.md

 Exactly one of `rustls` and `native-tls` need to be enabled.
 At least one of `postgres` or `sqlite` must be enabled.

-## Minimum Supported Rust Version
-The MSRV is currently 1.62.0.

-Increasing the MSRV is a breaking change.

 ## Usage

 This crate integrates with your existing [SQLx](https://github.com/launchbadge/sqlx) database pool.